 Future projects within the assessment area on GRT property will likely continue to lack recreation opportunities.
 Adjacent landowners within 300' are mostly small landowners of The Sea Ranch that can recreate at all of the public land available in coastal Sonoma and Mendocino counties, as well as within The Sea Ranch itself.
 Tourists and travelers will continue to use the public beaches and parks outside of the assessment area.
 Future projects on GRT within 300' of the Gualala Point Regional Park will have a special treatment zone buffer, especially because there is a Coastal Commission Zone designated STA for the Gualala River in the same location, and beyond.
-If a new ownership adjacent to the project area focuses on or offers recreation to a significant amount of people in the future, future projects within the THP area will account for and assess the impact to that recreational resource and may require a buffer of increased retention.
+If a new ownership adjacent to the projects within the THP area will account for and assess the impact to that recreational resource and may require a buffer of increased retention.